EarthEngineering/metacoin-box/README.md

 }
 ```

-In order to run the dApp you don't have to change anything in the `earthbox.js` file.
+In order to run the dApp you don't have to change anything in the `earthcli.js` file.

 ### Use your own private network

-`earthbox migrate` by default will use the `development` network that is set to use Earth Quickstart.
+`earthcli migrate` by default will use the `development` network that is set to use Earth Quickstart.
 In order to test the smart contracts and deploy them you must install Earth Quickstart.

 1. [Install Docker](https://docs.docker.com/install/).